HIllya51/LunaTranslator/docs/en/fastkeys.md

 1. #### Retrieve and search for words
     Search for words in the text currently selected by the mouse

+1. #### OCR word search
+    Select the OCR range for one OCR and then search for words

 1. #### Anki Recording
     Shortcut key for the recording function in the Anki add interface in the dictionary lookup window.